AbdulrahmanElshafie/Fine-Tuning-VGG16/README.md

-# Fine-Tuning-VGG16 - Image Classification with Transfer Learning and Fine-Tuning
+# Fine Tuning VGG16 - Image Classification with Transfer Learning and Fine-Tuning
 This repository demonstrates image classification using transfer learning and fine-tuning with TensorFlow and Keras.
 Here's how it works:

 ## Data